N30nyx/CardScript/README.md

 # CardScript

-The engine used in Neon to run card games. (used for discord but can be addapted
+The engine used in [Neon](https://top.gg/bot/769514287948496916) (under approval) to run card games. (used for discord but can be adapted)

 ### Usage:
 A basic card game where you pick the highest ranked card between the two cards dealt